bazelbuild/bazel-skylib/docs/unittest_doc.md

 analysistest.begin(<a href="#analysistest.begin-ctx">ctx</a>)
 </pre>

-Begins a unit test.
+Begins an analysis test.

-This should be the first function called in a unit test implementation function.
+This should be the first function called in an analysis test implementation function.
 It initializes a "test environment" that is used to collect assertion failures so that they can be reported and logged at the end of the test.